 With the growth in home recording, more and more magazines are appearing, but SOS is the original and still the best.
 Authoritative reviews, huge searchable library of articles and very active forums.

-An excellent resource for all kinds of hints and tips on writing songs, plus some stuff on recording.
+An excellent resource for all kinds of hints and tips.
 Highly recommended!